Skip to content

 Methods:

-encodes a list of data points into a torch.tensor
+encodes a list of data points into a numpy.ndarray

 This is an abstract method, child classes should overwrite it.